ethereum-optimism/community-hub/src/docs/useful-tools/faucets.md

 If you need to get ETH on mainnet for a contract deployment, you should [bridge ETH onto L2](https://gateway.optimism.io/).
 This process is relatively cheap and takes about 20 minutes to complete.

-You can also get some ETH for expenses by [bridging enough USDC](https://optifaucet.com/).
+You can also get some ETH for expenses by [bridging enough USDC](https://optifaucet.com/) courtesy of [Perpetual Protocol](https://perp.com/).